Used Tires / Used Rims

 Salisbury Auto Salvage sells used tires.
 Used wheelscan be in various conditions, including "excellent"!

 Like-New Used Tires! - We also have hundreds of nearly-new tires in stock in our showroom in Salisbury.
 Come to our auto salvage yard in person to look over our ever-changing inventory of discount used tires.
-We are currenly selling like-new used tires for $25.00 each!
-Complete sets of 4 sell as low as $150.00.
+We are currenly selling like-new used tires starting at $25.00 each!
+Complete sets of 4 starting at $150.00.
 Call today to see if we have your size in stock.
 Prices do not include mounting, balancing or disposal of junk tires.
-Disposal of junk car and light-duty truck tires will only cost you $2.00 each here at Salisbury Auto Salvage.
+Disposal of junk car and light-duty truck tires will only cost you $4.00 each here at Salisbury Auto Salvage.

 Buy used tires at Salisbury Salvage!

 Says Mac Demere of Popular Mechanics, "Tires are arguably the most important component on your vehicle.
 They are, however, among the least understood features.
 Allow me to list and pop a few common misconceptions about tires."

 When you buy your quality used tires from Salisbury Salvage, these pointers will help you take care of them to enjoy the optimum, safest tire life possible.

 1. Know that the tire-pressure monitoring system (TPMS) is intended as a last-minute warning before imminent tire failure, "not as a monitor to make sure your tires are properly inflated".